 These activities and many others are organised by Residents and usually conducted by them, rather than by paid staff.
 Northbridge Residents have a tradition of independence, and pride themselves on this

 The Apartments are just under 50m2 in area.
 They have a lounge, a large bedroom, a kitchenette, and a bathroom/toilet

-The same procedure is followed as for the independent apartments although we may request a meeting with the care facility manager and Northbridge director.
+The same procedure is followed as for the independent apartments although we may request a meeting with the Care Facility Manager and General Manager.
 Likewise with the Lifecare contribution use, Maintenance, Gardens and Support & Security

 ONGOING COSTS – Monthly Service Charges